ionthedev/GDPP/README.md

 sudo chmod +x ./bootstrap.sh
 sudo ./bootstrap.sh
 ```
+Once that is done, open godot and create project in the new `project` directory

 ## Contribution
 This is Linux only, Supporting Ubuntu, Fedora and Arch.
 If you want to make a version for MacOS or Windows, feel free to contribute to the repo.